 Share Your Identification and Insurance Information with All Involved Drivers

 Florida law requires that you give your name, phone number, and insurance information to all involved drivers after a car accident in Jacksonville.
-You will need to keep your drivers license, insurance card, and vehicle registration handy to show to the police when they arrive.
+You must keep your driver’s license, insurance card, and vehicle registration handy to show to the police when they arrive.

 Our Recommendations as Car Accident Lawyers in Jacksonville

-An injury lawyer in Jacksonville will recommend that you report all accidents, even if they appear to be minor.
+A Jacksonville personal injury lawyer will recommend that you report all accidents, even minor ones.
 There are a few reasons that the team at the Law Offices of Anidjar & Levine recommends this: